unitedwardrobe/jest-fetch-mock/README.md

 ### Mock Responses

-* `fetch.mockResponse(body, init): fetch` - Mock all fetch calls
+- `fetch.mockResponse(body, init): fetch` - Mock all fetch calls
-* `fetch.mockResponseOnce(body, init): fetch` - Mock each fetch call independently
+- `fetch.mockResponseOnce(body, init): fetch` - Mock each fetch call independently
-* `fetch.once(body, init): fetch` - Alias for mockResponseOnce
+- `fetch.once(body, init): fetch` - Alias for mockResponseOnce
-* `fetch.mockResponses(...responses): fetch` - Mock multiple fetch calls independently
+- `fetch.mockResponses(...responses): fetch` - Mock multiple fetch calls independently
-  * Each argument is an array taking `[body, init]`
+  - Each argument is an array taking `[body, init]`
-* `fetch.mockReject(error): fetch` - Mock all fetch calls, letting them fail directly
+- `fetch.mockReject(error): fetch` - Mock all fetch calls, letting them fail directly
-* `fetch.mockRejectOnce(error): fetch` - Let the next fetch call fail directly
+- `fetch.mockRejectOnce(error): fetch` - Let the next fetch call fail directly

 ### Mock utilities

-* `fetch.resetMocks()` - Clear previously set mocks so they do not bleed into other mocks
+- `fetch.resetMocks()` - Clear previously set mocks so they do not bleed into other mocks
-* `fetch.mock` - The mock state for your fetch calls.
+- `fetch.mock` - The mock state for your fetch calls.
 Make assertions on the arguments given to `fetch` when called by the functions you are testing.
 For more information check the [Jest docs](https://facebook.github.io/jest/docs/en/mock-functions.html#mock-property)

-For information on the arguments body and init can take, you can look at the MDN docs on the Response Constructor function, which `jest-fetch-mock` uses under the surface.
+For information on the arguments body and init can take, you can look at the MDN docs on the Response Constructor function, which `node-fetch-mock` uses under the surface.

 https://developer.mozilla.org/en-US/docs/Web/API/Response/Response